edanaher/idecl/README.md

 - [ ] Custom run/compile commands
 - [ ] Cost savings: spin down VM when not in use?
 - [ ] Scaling: spin up more/bigger VM's for high demand (may be milestone 5/6?)
+- [ ] Other languages
+- [ ] One-click app-updating

+Milestone 8(?): Fully offline work
+- [ ] SPA to load once
+- [ ] Buffer updates to send to server
+- [ ] Smart diff for conflicting updates
+- [ ] Running code client-side with CheerpJ/CheerpX/V86

 Bonus:
 - [ ] Cheating detection (MOSS, behavior like typing a lot with no backspaces)
 - [ ] Integration with github for storing student code
-- [ ] Running code client-side with CheerpJ/CheerpX/V86
 - [ ] Persistent filesystem/container per student (maybe in a milestone?
 Not sure if this is needed)
 - [ ] Performance optimizations
   - [ ] Domain/cookie?
   - [ ] Version in cookie so first load includes updated files?
 - [ ] Switch to CodeMirror for better support?
 - [ ] Figure out why Docker is slow and fix or replace it.
   - [ ] Looks like it's container startup; execing in an existing one is fast.
-So a container pool...
+So a container pool, or container per student...
 Or not docker.